 I’ll tell you a secret: I once did this myself.
 That big blue Connect button is just too tempting!!

 The generic LinkedIn invitation is a pet peeve of most LinkedIn experts and business people on LinkedIn, prompting such snarkily written articles as Why I Didn’t Accept Your LinkedIn Request.

 While I realize that following instructions will not in a million years prevent you from ever sending out a generic LinkedIn message again, I hope they will at least decrease the occurrence of this social gaffe.

 Initiating a Connection the Right Way

-Add your note and you’re golden!
-If you don’t, your connection will get an email that looks something that looks like this:
+If you don’t choose to add a note and accidentally hit “Send now,” your connection will get an email that looks something that looks like this:

 How to Send a Mobile Invitation the Right Way!

-When I deliver LinkedIn workshops, I always make a point of teaching people how to send a customized, personal invitation, so as not to get the dreaded “I’d like to join your LinkedIn network” canned message.
+When I deliver LinkedIn workshops, I always make a point of teaching people how to send a customized, personal invitation from their phones, so as not to send the dreaded “I’d like to join your LinkedIn network” canned message.
 I give careful instructions and invite people to practice by connecting with me.
 Nine times out of 10, someone in the audience pipes up, “Oops!
 I just sent you a generic invitation by mistake!”